Marion Keisker

 Marion Keisker MacInnes (September 23, 1917 – December 29, 1989) was an American record producer.
-She was the first person ever to record the singing voice of cultural icon Elvis Presley.
+She was the first person to record the singing voice of cultural icon Elvis Presley.

 Life

 Keisker was born in Memphis, Tennessee, and graduated from Southwestern College with a degree in English and Medieval French.
 She was married to Angus Randall MacInnes and had a son, Angus David MacInnes, before divorcing.
 She was a radio show host for WREC, where Sam Phillips worked as an announcer.
 She became a station manager and later Phillips's assistant at the Memphis Recording Service and Sun Records.
 She was later a U.S. Air Force officer.

 Keisker is best remembered as the first person to record Elvis Presley, on July 18, 1953.
 She was alone in the office of Sun Records, which also served as office for the Memphis Recording Service, when Presley came there to record two songs, "My Happiness" and "That's When Your Heartaches Begin", for a fee of $3.25.
 Her exchange with Presley on that occasion has since become part of Elvis lore: "I said, 'What kind of singer are you?'
 He said, 'I sing all kinds.'
 I said, 'Who do you sound like?'
 He said, 'I don't sound like nobody.'"